grame-cncm/faustdoc/src/tutorials/signal-api.md

 A new intermediate public entry point has been created in the *Semantic Phase* to allow the creation of a signal graph (as a list of output signals), then beneficiate of all remaining parts of the compilation chain.
 The [signal API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal.h) (or the [C signal API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal-c.h) version) allows to programmatically create the signal graph, then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter or WebAssembly factories, to be used with all existing architecture files.
 Several optimizations done at the signal stage will be demonstrated looking at the generated C++ code.

+Note that the [box API](https://faustdoc.grame.fr/tutorials/box-api/) allows to access at another stage in the compilation stage.

 ## Compiling signal expressions

 To use the signal API, the following steps must be taken: